vt-asaplab/MUSES/README.md

 # MUSES: Efficient Multi-User Searchable Encrypted Database

-This is our full implementation for our [MUSES paper].
+This is our full implementation for our [MUSES paper](https://eprint.iacr.org/2023/720).

 **WARNING**: This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.